-One of the main goals of a medical negligence lawsuit is to obtain funds that can be used to provide future medical care the plaintiff needs as a result of their injury.
+One of the main goals of a medical negligence lawsuit is to obtain funds that can provide future medical care the plaintiff needs as a result of their injury.
 We can put a price on economic damages such as medical needs, loss of wages, and the loss of the ability to work.
-Plaintiffs with a permanent injury requiring future care will usually need to hire an expert called a life care planner.
-This expert will calculate the cost, in dollars, of providing all the care Plaintiff will need going forward (life care plan).
+Plaintiffs with a permanent injury that will require future care typically need an expert called a life care planner.
+This expert will calculate the cost, in dollars, of providing all the care plaintiff will need going forward (life care plan).

-Whatever health insurance coverage you have, there is a provision in your contract for insurance (or in the federal law) which basically says this: We the insurer are going to pay for the medical care you receive.
+Whatever health insurance coverage you have, there’s a provision in your contract for insurance (or in the federal law) which basically says: We, the insurer, are going to pay for the medical care you receive.
 But, if you find out that you needed medical care as a result of an injury caused by someone else’s negligence, and we paid for any of that care, we want to be paid back in the event you receive money from a lawsuit against the person who caused your injury.
 In other words, if you make a claim and get a settlement, you have to pay us back for any claims we paid on your behalf.

 In private policies, this language can be found in a section of the policy usually titled “Third Party Liability.”
 For Medicare, Medicaid, and other federally funded or state-funded health programs, this requirement is actually found in the federal and state laws.

-YES!
-You absolutely have that obligation.
-Your insurance policy (or the applicable laws) specifically tells you that notifying the insurer in the event you are injured by another person’s negligence is YOUR RESPONSIBILITY.
+Yes.
+Your insurance policy (or the applicable laws) specifically tells you that notifying the insurer in the event you were hurt by another person’s negligence is your responsibility.

-If you fail to do so, you can be sued by the insurer.
+If you fail to do so, the insurer can sue you.
 Your lawyers, as well as the defendants’ lawyers, can even be sued for their part in failing to protect the rights of a subrogation lien holder.
 This means that the attorneys on both sides need to understand how subrogation works and how to protect your interests to make sure that you cannot be sued later for failing to meet your obligations.

 Different lawyers handle these issues in different ways.
-Sometimes your lawyer will hire another lawyer to handle these liens, and sometimes your lawyer can handle them without hiring another lawyer.
-You need to be sure you ask your lawyer what their practice is, and whether or not you will be charged additional fees or costs in conjunction with getting your liens resolved.
+Sometimes your lawyer will hire another lawyer to handle these liens, and sometimes your lawyer can handle them on his own.
+You need to be sure you ask your law firm what their practice is, and whether or not you will be charged additional fees or costs in conjunction with getting your liens resolved.

 For whoever handles your liens, the process is essentially this:

-When the case is nearing resolution, the amount of your liens is considered as part of the settlement, so that you can make a better decision about whether any potential settlement offer will be satisfactory to you.
-Your attorney will then review the itemized list of paid claims and notify the insurer which claims were related to the injury that gave rise to your lawsuit, and which claims were unrelated.
+- When the case nears resolution, the amount of your liens is considered as part of the settlement, so you can make a better decision about whether any potential settlement offer will be satisfactory.
+Your attorney will then review the itemized list of paid claims and notify the insurer which claims were related to the injury that gave rise to your lawsuit, and which weren’t.

-Based on that information, your lien amount (the amount you have to pay back to the insurer after your settlement) may be adjusted to subtract out the claims that were not caused by malpractice.
+- Based on that information, your lien amount (the amount you have to pay back to the insurer after your settlement) may be adjusted to subtract out the claims not caused by malpractice.

-Additional discounts may then be negotiated.
-Your attorney should ask the lien holder to discount the lien amount based on the fact that you had to pay attorneys’ fees to get your settlement, and the insurer did not have to do anything at all—the money is just coming to them by virtue of the work your lawyers did, and which you paid for.
+- Additional discounts may then be negotiated.
+Your Denver medical injury lawyer should ask the lien holder to discount the lien amount based on the fact that you had to pay attorneys’ fees to get your settlement, and the insurer didn’t have to do anything at all—the money is just coming to them by virtue of the work your lawyers did, and that you paid for.